HiggsIsBoson/ANAPremScraper/README.md

 python ANAPremQuery.py -h
 </pre>
 The output files are generated in `output/` created at the location the script is run.
 An example of batch queries can be found in [`ANAPremQuery.sh`](https://github.com/HiggsIsBoson/ANAPremScraper/blob/master/ANAPremQuery.sh).

+**NOTE:** The parser is in progress.
+To be added at some point.

 ## When you finish
 Type